Oh my God, it’s my pleasure to see,

-You can clearly see that a good cup of tea satisfies your three senses through seeing, smelling, and tasting.
-Altogether, they define how awesome the tea can be.
-Now you know these factors but you must be thinking that how teas from the different parts of the world provide us a different experience.
+You can see that a good cup of tea satisfies your three senses through seeing, smelling, and tasting.
+Altogether, they define how awesome tea can be.
+Now you know these factors but you must be thinking that how teas from the different parts of the world provide us with a different experience.
 Well, the answer lies in the fact that all these factors are dependent on the geographical or environmental aspects, cultivation practices, and the processing of the tea leaves.
-All these aspects decide what is the color, aroma, and taste of your tea.
+All these aspects decide what is the colour, aroma, and taste of your tea.

 - Temperature and sunlight

 - Time of harvesting or plucking

 - Method of harvesting

 - Processing factors